Robert100-Case/Project2_News/README.md

 ## About
 This program searches for news for a particuler topic using rapidapi api.
 It gather up to 10 articles.
 Interesting articles can then be saved to the users account, which is created at login.
+## Contributions
+This program was made by Bob Rossman, Ryan Mann and Thomas Kuntz